arangodb/docs/drivers/go-getting-started.md

 Once you have a `Client` you can access/create databases on the server, access/create collections, graphs, documents and so on.

 ### Important types

 Key types you’ll need to know about to work with Arango using the Go driver are:

 - `Database` - to maintain a handle to an open database
-- `Collection` - as a handle for a collection of records (vertex,edge, or document) within a database
+- `Collection` - as a handle for a collection of records (vertex, edge, or document) within a database
 - `Graph` - as a handle for a graph overlay containing vertices and edges (nodes and links)
 - `EdgeDefinition` - a named collection of edges used to help a graph in distributed searching

 These are declared as in the following examples:

 ```go
 var err error
 var client driver.Client